-In 1830, the size of the US economy was $1 billion.
-Today’s economy at $20 trillion is 20,000 times larger!
+In 1830, the size of the US economy was $1 billion, equivalent to about $50 billion in today's money.
+Today’s economy at $20 trillion is several hundred times larger even though the nation's population has only gone up by about 25 times.
 In Jackson’s time about 77% of all workers were engaged in agriculture.
 Today it is about 1%.
 There was no income tax in Jackson’s time and the federal government obtained about 90% of its revenue from tariffs.
 Today we have federally guaranteed deposit insurance to prevent bank runs, a central bank tasked with ensuring price and employment stability through aggressive open-market operations that does not require a renewal of its charter every 20 years, a public-debt-to-GDP ratio around 100% (it was zero in 1835).
 The overwhelming majority of academic economists now accept that the US dollar does not need to be “backed” by any commodity since confidence and the ability to pay taxes with a currency are what really matter, to say nothing of the fact that the years in which the United States operated under a gold or specie standard were often years of crippling deflation and wild swings in prices and employment.
 Television, electricity, the automobile, air conditioning, and air travel have radically reshaped our lives.
 In 1832, a worldwide cholera epidemic engulfed the United States.
 It took two weeks to deliver a newspaper from the East Coast to St. Louis whereas news is now available to us instantaneously via the Internet.
 If one were to hop in a magical telephone booth that could transport you back in time to meet a character like Andrew Jackson ala Bill and Ted’s Excellent Adventure, one would encounter something resembling a foreign country.
 For these reasons scholars must continually remind the public at large that any comparisons between today and the nineteenth century are bound to be imprecise and sticky.

 According to one school of thought, every 20-50 years the country experiences a “critical realignment” election where the constituencies, key issues, political ideology, and regional performance of a political party shift significantly.
 The elections that typically meet the criteria of a critical realignment occurred in 1828, 1860, 1896, 1932, 1968, and 1980, though some of these years can be debated.
 This is why we differentiate between a “First Party System” of Republicans and Federalists, and a “Second Party System” of Democrats and Whigs.
 Many broad philosophical ideas about the role of government in the economy transcend the party systems to be sure, but experts looking at the granular detail remind us that the Second Party System was no repeat of the first.
 There were many former Federalists who appreciated Jackson’s embodiment of a strong executive.
 And similarly, many Whigs had been former Jeffersonians.
 The Democrats of the 1850s, with their penchant for imperialism and the unapologetic expansion of slavery, differed in significant ways from the Jacksonian Democrats of the 1830s, who were often consumed with issues of monetary policy.
 The Republican Party of William McKinley was a different creature than the Party of Lincoln.
 In the 1910s and 20s, there were conflicts between Progressive and pro-business Republicans that pointed to a certain level of ideological heterogeneity that does not exist among the relative homogeneity of today’s Republicans.
 If there have been five different party systems, it does not make sense to compare the Democrats of today with the Democrats of the 19th century, let alone the Democrats of 1960.
 Democrats today may admire JFK but even the briefest glance at the electoral map of 1960 will show the Democratic Party’s strangely southern orientation.